sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Add test the use of poker Combination(consecutive double cards) # 132

 ## XiongLi
+- Design an intuitive and user-friendly interface that makes it easy for players to navigate the game and understand the controls. #128
+- Make the result of the game to be seen obviously. #129

 ## Weimin Yang
 - add testing on inital game(include user, cards) # 130